sakaki-/gentoo-on-rpi-64bit/README.md

    * I have also pre-installed the lighter-weight Links browser on the image, in case you would like to use this in preference to Firefox.
    * For additional security, you can consider running Firefox inside an X11 `firejail` sandbox.
 See [these notes](https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide/Sandboxing_the_Firefox_Browser_with_Firejail) for further details (the setup described therein *will* work on `arm64`; I use it configured that way on my own RPi3s).

 * As of v1.3.1 of the image, the full-scale browser Chromium is also included on the image.
-For `bindist` compliance, I use a [modified](https://github.com/sakaki-/rpi3-overlay/blob/b26e7ae6f4dd92d86636239c303e7144161dc66d/www-client/chromium/chromium-71.0.3578.62-r2.ebuild#L458-L460) ebuild and [turn off](https://github.com/sakaki-/rpi3-overlay/blob/master/profiles/targets/rpi3/package.use/chromium) the patent-encumbered `h264` codec.
+For `bindist` compliance, I use a [modified](https://github.com/sakaki-/rpi3-overlay/blob/b26e7ae6f4dd92d86636239c303e7144161dc66d/www-client/chromium/chromium-71.0.3578.62-r2.ebuild#L458-L460) ebuild and [turn off](https://github.com/sakaki-/rpi3-overlay/blob/master/profiles/targets/rpi3/package.use/chromium) the patent-encumbered `h264` software codec.

 * It is a similar story with the Mozilla Thunderbird mail client.
 Its `bindist`-compliant developer edition (installed on the image) is named 'Earlybird'.
   * Claws Mail has also been pre-installed on the image, if you want a lighter-weight, but still fully featured, mail client.

-* By default, the image uses the Pi's [VC4 GPU](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) acceleration in X, which has reasonable support in the 4.14.y kernel and the supplied userspace (via `media-libs/mesa` etc.) Note however that this is still work in progress, so you may experience issues with certain applications.
+* By default, the image uses the Pi's [VC4 GPU](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) acceleration in X, which has reasonable support in the 4.19.y kernel and the supplied userspace (via `media-libs/mesa` etc.) Note however that this is still work in progress, so you may experience issues with certain applications.
 The image (as shipped) uses the mixed-mode [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) overlay / driver (see `/boot/config.txt`, or <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi3 Config Tool</kbd>; you can change the driver if you wish to, or are experiencing serious glitches).
 On my RPi3 at least, a `glxgears` score of ~1000fps can be obtained on an unloaded system  (~400fps on a loaded desktop) - in the same ballbark as the non-free Raspbian driver.
 Incidentally, in normal use the main load is the Xfce window manager's compositor - try turning it off to see (via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, <kbd>Compositor</kbd> tab) .
 YMMV - if you experience problems with this setup (or find that e.g. your system is stuck on the 'rainbow square' at boot time after a kernel update), you can fall-back to the standard framebuffer mode by commenting out the `dtoverlay=vc4-fkms-v3d` line in `/boot/config.txt` (i.e., the file `config.txt` located in the microSD card's first partition).
    > Kodi, VLC and SMPlayer have been pre-installed on the image, and they will all make use of accelerated (Mesa/gl) playback.
 Because of incompatibilities and periodic crashes when using it, XVideo (xv) mode has been disabled in the X server (`/etc/X11/xorg.conf.d/50-disable-Xv.conf`); this doesn't really impinge on usability.
 NB: **if you find video playback framerates too slow**, it is always worth **disabling the window manager's compositor** (see point immediately above) as a first step.
 Hint: for some video types, SMPlayer and Kodi perform significantly better than VLC, so if you do experience 'glitchy' playback with one media player, try using one of the others.

+* As of v1.4.0 of this image, 'true' kms mode (`vc4-kms-v3d`) is entirely usable for regular RPi3 users (this can be easily selected via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi3 Config Tool</kbd>).
+Please note that window manager compositing _should be turned off_ when using this mode, and accordingly, I have modified the existing [rpi3-safecompositor service](#safecompositor) to do this automatically.
+   > For avoidance of doubt, **f**kms, the shipped default, is unaffected by this.
+Also please note that Pi-Top users should **not** use the 'true' kms mode; as Pi-Top speaker audio output is not supported under it.

 * ALSA sound on the system is operative and routed by default through the headphone jack on the Pi.
 If you connect a sound-capable HDMI monitor (or television) sound should automatically also play through that device (in parallel) - at the moment there is only one 'master' volume control available.
    > In addition to Kodi, VLC and SMPlayer (all of which can play audio) the image also includes Clementine, which has good audio library support and is well integrated with on-line music services.
 NB - on first launch, Clementine sometimes fails to start, if it has difficulties creating its necessary database files.
 If this occurs, log out, log back in, and try launching Clementine again.
 Once it has first started successfully (for a given user) the issue disappears.